-- In order to prove our general adequacy results, we need the notion of DNF. - A sentence is in DNF iff if is a series of disjunctions, each disjunct of which is a conjunction of simple letters or negations of simple letters. - A single letter or its negation can be considered a degenerate conjunction or disjunction. - All statements in DNF use only negations, conjunctions, and disjunctions.
+- In order to prove our general adequacy results, we need the notion of DNF. - A sentence is in DNF iff if is a series of disjunctions, each disjunct of which is a conjunction of simple letters or negations of simple letters. - Sentences in DNF may not be wffs, since we will allow series of disjuncts (and series of conjuncts among the disjuncts) - A single letter or its negation can be considered a degenerate conjunction or disjunction. - All statements in DNF use only negations, conjunctions, and disjunctions.